 Figure 2.
 Evidence of microplastics was found at each of the five sites.
-From left to right these images show a microbead, a microfilament, and a microfragment of plastic collected from Swift River in Conway.
+From left to right these images show a microbead, a microfragment, and a microfilament of plastic collected from Swift River in Tamworth.

 Conductivity is a measure of the concentration of dissolved salts in water.
-Conductivity levels are not a concern to the EPA (Environmental Protection Agency) unless they rise above $500 \ \mu\text{S/cm}^2$ for rural areas or $1500 \ \mu\text{S/cm}^2$ for urban areas, according to Jill Emerson, GMCG's Water Quality Coordinator.
-For reference, seawater has a Specific Conductance of $55,000 \ \mu\text{S}$ .
+Conductivity levels are not a concern to the EPA (Environmental Protection Agency) unless they rise above $500~\mu\text{S/cm}^2$ for rural areas or $1500~\mu\text{S/cm}^2$ for urban areas, according to Jill Emerson, GMCG's Water Quality Coordinator.
+For reference, seawater has a Specific Conductance of $55,000~\mu\text{S}$.
 NH DES states that conductivity levels in freshwater bodies across the state are rising, in general, mostly due to road salting, faulty septic systems and urban/agricultural runoff (NHDES, 2004).
-While conductivity levels across all VBAP sampling sites remain low, conductivity levels at Cold Brook in Freedom continue to be slightly elevated.
+While conductivity levels across all VBAP sampling sites remain low, conductivity levels at South River are slightly elevated and data shows a steady increase in the median annual conductivity in the South River over the past twenty years.
 Simple trend line analysis of historical data taken through GMCG's RIVERS program demonstrates that conductivity levels at this site are slightly increasing over time, likely due to road salting activities (see Figure 3).

 Figure 3.
-Cold Brook conductivity and trend line analysis from 2005-2021.
-The analysis shows a steady increase in the median annual conductivity in the Cold Brook over the past sixteen years.
+South River chemical and physical data trends from 2002 - 2022.
+The analysis shows a steady increase in the median annual conductivity in the South River over the past twenty years.